zachleigh/yarak/README.md

   - Database migrations that rollback step-by-step, reset the database, and refresh the database.
   - Model factories for easy test data creation.
   - Database seeders that fill your database with a single command.
+  - Create custom commands in minutes to streamline and personalize your workflow.

 ### Contents
   - [Install](#install)